binarytemple/docker-hackathon/README.md

 ---

-Don't run all the npm, python, java stuff on your host!
+# Don't run all the npm, python, java stuff on your host!

 ---

+# Sample application overview (1)

+*  Client communicates with the single page web application

+* Application is built using NPM - runs on Nginx

+---

+# Sample application overview (2)

+ * The user interacting with the application triggers requests to the Spring WebApp.

+---

+# Sample application overview (3)

+* Spring WebApp forwards the requests for sentiment analysis to the Python app.

+---
+# Sample application overview (4)

+* Python Application calculates the sentiment and returns the result as a response.

+---

+# Sample application overview (5)

+* The Spring WebApp returns the response to the React app.
+(Which then represents the information to the user.)

+---

+# Sarcophagus

 Create a container for running the sample code: